regulad/regulad.github.io/inventory/_posts/Computers/2021-1-17-Dingustop.md

----
-layout: post
----
 * ![Dingustop](https://i.imgur.com/hU3jZ38.jpg)
-* About:
 * Nothing special about this computer.
 It... turns on.
 It runs software.
 It is useful, sometimes.
 That is all.
 * Model:
   * Dell Inspiron 13 5379 2-in-1
 * Specs: